arc42/faq.arc42.org-site/_pages/about-this-site.md

 ## Support

-[innoQ](https://innoq.com) supports creation, maintenance and hosting of this site.
+[INNOQ](https://innoq.com) supports creation and maintenance of this site.

 ## Content
 The content of this site is primarily based upon a Leanpub book on arc42, that contains an FAQ chapter.
 The questions in this book and on this website are identical to a large extend.